Forzafonz/Colosseum/README.md

 1. Switch into server directory to launch server: ```cd server```
 1. Install all server dependencies: ```npm install```
 1. Create a new database using psql.
-1. Use ```.env.example``` file which can be found in the server folder as a template to create `.env` file which should contain your set-ip for a newly created database .
+1. Use ```.env.example``` file which can be found in the server folder as a template to create `.env` file which should contain your set-ip for a newly created database.
 Save it in the same folder as `.env.example`
+    * If you do not have a valid ```YOUTUBE_KEY``` in your ```.env``` file, the YouTube search API functionality when adding songs to a playlist will not work.
+Pasting links will still work without the key.
-1. Go to browser and run ```localhost:8000\reset``` to create tables and seed database
+1. Go to browser and run ```localhost:8000/reset``` to create tables and seed database
 1. Switch into client directory to launch client: ```cd ../client```
 1. Install all client dependencies: ```npm install```
 1. Run the client server using the ```npm start``` command from client folder. ```If React-three-fiber fails to load, try to refresh page 2 times```